damolinx/vscode-macros/README.md

 An option is added to macro file as a comment in the form `//@macro:«option»[,…«option»]`.
 The following options are available:
 * `persistent`: All invocations of the macro use the same [execution context](https://nodejs.org/api/vm.html#scriptrunincontextcontextifiedobject-options) so global variables persist across runs.
 Use the `Reset Context` CodeLens to reinitialize context.
-* `retained`: An instance of the macro will remain active until explicitly stopped, e.g., using the `Show Running Macros` command.
+* `retained`: An instance of the macro will remain active until explicitly stopped, e.g., using the **Macros: Show Running Macros** command.
 This removes the need to await `__cancellationToken.onCancellationRequested` (or similar signal) to keep the macro's services and listeners running.
 * `singleton`: Only one instance of the macro may run at a time; additional invocations fail.

 ```javascript